 Good stability and balance are achieved when your feet are positioned wide and your head is squarely over your knees.
 This will ensure that you a securely grounded and can take maximum advantage of your body to gain leverage and better positioning over your Defender.

 Once you have position in the Post you must seal your Defender off in order to receive the ball from your Teammate.
 To do this you must effectively control your footwork by shuffling your feet to gain maximum positioning, by bodying up your Defender hip-to-hip and body-to-body in the post, and if necessary stepping over your Defender’s foot if that is what’s required to gain maximum leverage in the Post to safely and securely receive the ball from the perimeter.

 Gain Leverage Using Arms

 Your arms are just as important as your feet when it comes to gaining leverage over your Opponent in the Post.
-If your Opponent wants to instigate an arm battle inside the Post area, than oblige them by utilizing bicep and armpit clamps.
-Also gain maximum leverage by using your arm-bar to create space for yourself to receive the pass from your Teammate.
+If your Opponent wants to instigate an arm battle inside the Post area then oblige them by utilizing bicep and armpit clamps.
+Also, gain maximum leverage by using your arm-bar to create space for yourself to receive the pass from your Teammate.
 Once you have locked your arm-bar into your Opponent, simply reach over with your “free hand” to receive the ball from your Teammate.